What do users say?

 It is not feasible to focus on every customer at all times.
 Using sensor data helped to identify residents that may need support, providing opportunities to discuss the causes of possible issues such as income, rent arrears, and heating costs.

-“The system moves us from being entirely reactive to becoming pre-emptive.”
+“The system moves us from being reactive to becoming pre-emptive.”

 Housing manager.